-Falmouth Fall Town Meeting will be held November 13, 2018 at the Lawrence School.
+Falmouth Fall Town Meeting was held November 13, 2018 at the Lawrence School.

 Special Town Meetings are called by the Selectmen when considered necessary or upon written request of at least 100 registered voters.
 Town Meeting consists of 27 members elected from each of the nine precincts for three year overlapping terms.